ucsb-cs48/s20/_lectures/lect14.md

 If you are willing to allows us to give other class teams "read only" access to your code, pleae let us know.

+# Integrating with 3rd Parties

+* Approach 1: Find any old javascript tutorial, and the wedge it into next.js
+* Approach 2: Actually look for React + Plaid, or Next.js + socket.io, etc.